SmithWillSuffice/ohanga-pai/content/blog/20_outputchasm.md

 Notice a problem with that definition?

 It implies slavery of some description.
 So we'd better fix it.
-We do not really want to estimate the "maximum potential GDP' but rather the *optimal* level of GDP form full resource employment.
+We do not really want to estimate the "maximum potential GDP" but rather the *optimal* level of GDP from full resource employment.
 Now what does that mean?
 Well, there are at least two problems with maximisation as compared to optimization (maybe more than two):